reef-pi/reef-pi/README.md

 To ensure a good development process please follow the Code Of Conduct and the Pull Request Template.
 To setup your development environment please read [this document](development_environment.md).

+## Internationalization

+If you want to edit or provide translations to the project, please follow the (guide for internationalization)[internationalization_contributing.md].

 ## Acknowledgments

 reef-pi would not be possible without these awesome things: